On Maximal Subgroups of Thompson's Group $F$: Preliminaries on

 Recall that $F$ consists of all piecewise-linear increasing self-homeomorphisms of the unit interval with slopes of all linear pieces powers of $2$ and all break points of the derivative in $\mathbb{Z}[\frac{1}{2}]\cap(0,1)$.
 The group $F$ is generated by two functions $x_0$ and $x_1$ defined as follows \cite{CFP}.

 The composition in $F$ is from left to right.

 Every element of $F$ is completely determined by how it acts on the set $\mathbb{Z}[\frac{1}{2}]\cap (0,1)$.
 Every number in $(0,1)$ can be described as $.s$ where $s$ is an infinite word in $\{0,1\}$.
 For each element $g\in F$ there exists a finite collection of pairs of (finite) words $(u_i,v_i)$ in the alphabet $\{0,1\}$ such that every infinite word in $\{0,1\}$ starts with exactly one of the $u_i$'s.
-The action of $F$ on a number $.s$ is the following: if $s$ starts with $u_i$, we replace $u_i$ by $v_i$.
+The action of $F$ on a number $.s$ is the following: if $s$ starts with $u_i$, we replace $u_i$ by $v_i$ (the procedure of associating the pairs of words $(u_iv_i)$ to an element of F is described on page 6).
 For example, $x_0$ and $x_1$ are the following functions:

 where $\alpha$ is any infinite binary word.
 For the generators $x_0,x_1$ defined above, the group $F$ has the following finite presentation \cite{CFP}. where $a^b$ denotes $b\iv ab$.

 Sometimes, it is more convenient to consider an infinite presentation of $F$.
 For $i\ge 1$, let $x_{i+1}=x_0^{-i}x_1x_0^i$.
 In these generators, the group $F$ has the following presentation \cite{CFP}